A Black Forest Walden / Letters to Camondo

 ”I sit at my window and watch the mountains move.
 That is, from time to time I look up and see that they have moved — I never actually catch them in the act.
 They sometimes creep forward, advancing so close to the cabin that they seem but a flea hop away.
 And when I’m distracted or otherwise occupied, they slip away, so far away that when I look up I see hours and hours of trekking to the horizon.”
 (A Black Forest Walden – Chapter 50)

 I’m certain anyone reading Krell’s aphorisms, especially those describing nature phenomena like the above, will agree that they are elegant, deeply moving and beautiful.
 Ice Wings, The River of Fog, Douglas the Fir, Fool’s Spring, Sea of Fog, Moving Mountains.
 These are titles of some of those chapters, which I guarantee, will stay with you long after you read them.
-For whatever reason I cannot say that the same was true for me with Thoreau.

 In contrast to those European giants, Thoreau and his New England colleagues cannot but seem humorless and dour puritans.
 No wonder Krell, the American in Germany, makes sure to distinguish his work from the Americans, in substance and in style.
-He sprinkles his tales with irony and self-deprecating jokes; he presents all his aphorisms and observations, his extraction of existential meaning from seemingly mundane facts-of-life, the life stories of his neighbors and of the previous inhabitants of the Hütte, with a twinkle in his eyes.
+He sprinkles his tales with irony and self-deprecating jokes; he presents all his aphorisms and observations, his extraction of existential meaning from seemingly mundane life stories of his neighbors and of the previous inhabitants of the Hütte, with a twinkle in his eyes.
 With Krell you get the opposite of dour; you get a sense of mischief.

-That Krell dedicates multiple chapters to tracking the cause-and-effect between John’s death and Henry David’s solitude, and how Krell takes inspiration from Thoreau’s loss to writing about the nature of mourning and death in general, made me think again about Krell’s intention.
+That Krell dedicates multiple chapters to tracking the cause-and-effect between John’s death and Henry David’s solitude, and how Krell takes inspiration from Thoreau’s loss to examine the nature of mourning and death in general, made me think twice about Krell’s intention.
 Might his previous outrage about Thoreau’s braggadocio been nothing more than a dialectical ruse, a necessary small diss to obscure praise and admiration?
 Might Krell have a soft spot for Thoreau after all?
 Might the two philosophers actually be, if not brothers, at least cousins-in-arms?
 Late in the book, Krell concedes as much.

-In the transcript of one of the most wildly amusing and self-deprecating exchanges he has with Marlonbrando, the cat (Chapter 120), Krell allows for a direct comparison between himself and Thoreau—“He is hardier than I.”—and tackles the subject head-on.
+In the transcript of one of the most wildly amusing exchanges he has with Marlonbrando, the cat (Chapter 120), Krell allows for a direct comparison between himself and Thoreau—“He is hardier than I.”—and tackles the subject head-on.

 “‘I admire Thoreau.
 He’s a cranky bastard, but he can write.’